eliosbz/FDS_Project/README.md

 # FDS project 21/22 - Heart Disease Prediction :anatomical_heart:

-This repository contains a project for the _Fundamental of Data Sciece_  cource for the accademic year 2021/2022.
+This repository contains a project for the _Fundamentals of Data Science_  course for the accademic year 2021/2022.

 ### :bowling: Task
 The goal of this project is predict if a patient is at risk for heart disease based on clinical data since the value for heart disease risk is binary (YES/NO).